novaksolutions/infusionsoft-php-sdk/README.md

 # Novak Solutions - Infusionsoft PHP SDK

-[Novak Solutions](https://novaksolutions.com/?utm_source=github&utm_medium=readme&utm_campaign=homepage) created the *Infusionsoft PHP SDK* to make it easier to develop for the Infusionsoft platform.
-The SDK utilizes the official Infusionsoft API, but works around some of its [known gotchas](https://novaksolutions.com/infusionsoft-api-gotchas/?utm_source=github&utm_medium=readme&utm_campaign=gotchas).  **This IS NOT the official sdk.**
+[Novak Solutions](https://novaksolutions.com/?utm_source=github&utm_medium=readme&utm_campaign=homepage) created our *Infusionsoft PHP SDK* to make it easier to develop for the Infusionsoft platform.
+The SDK utilizes the Infusionsoft API, but works around some of its [known gotchas](https://novaksolutions.com/infusionsoft-api-gotchas/?utm_source=github&utm_medium=readme&utm_campaign=gotchas).
+**Note: This IS NOT the official sdk.**  The official Infusionsoft created SDK is here: https://github.com/infusionsoft/infusionsoft-php

 ## Why use the our SDK instead of the official one?